Automattic/mongo-query/README.md

   All change objects contain:
   - `key`: the key that was affected.
 If the positional operator was used, the key is rewritten with dot notation (eg: `comments.3.date`).
-  - `type`: the type of operation that was performed
+  - `op`: the type of operation that was performed

   Depending on the type of operation they can contain extra fields.